om13shukla/cse5330-ors1582/README.md

 # CSE5335-ors1582

-## Project-2
+## Project-2.

-    1. - NoSQL DataBase: MongoDB
+    1. - *NoSQL DataBase: MongoDB
             ===> Everything else is in JSON why not Database too!
     2. - General Aspects: Comfortable
             ===> Completeing this project was fun, little less challenging.
-Although configuring and deploying on cloud environment was little tricky and strict.
+Although configuring and deploying on cloud environment
+                 was little tricky and strict.
             ===> Working with Angular animation is satisfying, able to see every tiny changes ypu make is fun too.

     3. - NodeJS would be my biggest concern.
 Understanding middlewares, callbacks, and the error handling on top of Express especially is tougher then it seems at first.
                 Lot of unkown terretory.
 Although given a time, would be easy to master.

       _____________________________________________________________________________________________________________________